Banquet Server Resume Example

 Each entry should show how you add value.
 Numbers, details, and clear outcomes make this section pop and keep it truthful.

-Once you’ve nailed your experience, you can move on to showcasing your top skills.
+Once you’ve nailed your experience, you can move on to showcasing your top skills—or see how others do it in a cover letter.

 Your skills section is where you show off what you actually do best.
 I focus on what employers list in job ads-stuff like food safety, customer service, and budget management.